chanzuckerberg/cellxgene/README.md

 ### assumptions

-The `launch` command assumes that the data is stored in the `.h5ad` format from the [`anndata` library](https://anndata.readthedocs.io/en/latest/index.html).
-Briefly, this format wraps a two-dimensional `ndarray` and stores additional metadata as "annotations" for either observations (`obs` and `obsm`) or variables (`var` and `varm`). `cellxgene launch` makes the following assumptions about the structure of your data (we recommend loading and inspecting your data using `scanpy` to validate these assumptions):
+The `launch` command assumes that the data is stored in the `.h5ad` format from the [`anndata`](https://anndata.readthedocs.io/en/latest/index.html) library.
+Briefly, this format wraps a two-dimensional `ndarray` and stores additional metadata as "annotations" for either observations (`obs` and `obsm`) or variables (`var` and `varm`). `cellxgene launch` makes the following assumptions about the structure of your data (we recommend loading and inspecting your data using `scanpy` to validate these assumptions)

 - an `obs` annotation has a unique identifier for every cell (you can specify which field to use with the `--obs-names` option, by default it will use the value of `data.obs_names`)
 - an `var` annotation has a unique identifier for every gene (you can specify which field to use with the `--var-names` option, by default it will use the value of `data.var_names`)